Home

 Me with the previous owner, who owned GAN81 since 1970.

-The car was filthy from lack of use, and my wife was not having any of that, so as soon as I turned my back she and my son were in there with vacuum cleaner and an assortment of weird and wonderful cleaning apparatus' and chemicals.
+The car was filthy from lack of use, and my wife was not having any of that, so as soon as I turned my back she and my son were in there

 The end result was fabulous, and I celebrated their efforts in the appropriate manner.
 Even my son was pleased with his handiwork.